 You should compile MapServer, MapScript and all of the subsequent libraries using Visual Studio 2003.
 Download and uncompress the latest SWIGWIN package that contains the precompiled swig.exe Open the Visual Studio .NET 2003 Command Prompt and step into the /mapscript/csharp directory.
-Edit makefile.vc and set the SWIG variable to the location of your swig.exe nmake -f makefile.vc to compile mapscript.dll and mapscript_csharp.dll.
+Edit makefile.vc and set the SWIG variable to the location of your swig.exe to compile mapscript.dll and mapscript_csharp.dll.